rewdy/Pico-Pagination/readme.md

 *pagination_prev_text*
 Sets the text for the previous links.
 **Default value: "< previous"**

+*pagination_flip_links*
+Reverses the order the links are ouput.
+This is to aid in providing links in the format of older/newer as opposed to previous/next.
+**Default falue: false** | Options: true, false

 *pagination_filter_date*
 Sets whether the posts returned should be filtered to only those with dates or not.